EnumeratedDev/bpm-utils/README.md

 bpm-setup -D my_package
 ```
 2) This will create a directory named `my_package` containing all files required for bpm package creation
-3) You may wish to edit the pkg.info descriptor file inside the newly created directory to include dependencies or add/change other information.
-Here's an example of what a descriptor  file could look like
+3) You may wish to edit the pkg.info metedata file inside the newly created directory to include dependencies or add/change other information.
+Here's an example of what a metedata file could look like
 ```yaml
 name: my_package
 description: My package's description